realKarthikNair/realme-ui-debloater/README.md

 - On BSD, first compile adb from [here](https://github.com/neelchauhan/freebsd-android-tools) rest use the same method as MacOS/Linux but replace the adb binary/path in command accordingly for BSD

+**There would be promopt showing up on phone, tap "ok" on that**

 ### That's it !
 Enjoy !

 ## footnotes

-To manually reinstall an uninstalled package for user 0, use the command
+- To manually reinstall an uninstalled package for user 0, use the command
 `"adb shell pm install-existing <package name>"`
 OR
 `"adb shell cmd package install-existing <package name>"`

-To manually enable a disabled package
+- To manually enable a disabled package
 `"adb shell pm enable <package name>"`

-- There WON'T be any issues updating your phone after debloating as far as i noticed on my personal as well testers' device.
+- There WON'T be any issues updating your phone after debloating as far as i noticed on my personal as well testers' devices

+- After every software update, run debloater again since some bloatware apps are reinstalled

 >Made with Love™ ❤️ <br>